 What do you see in your mind when we say the word “bamboo?”
 If you’re like a lot of people, you picture a giant panda snacking on stalks of bamboo.
 What if we told you that a more accurate representation would be to think about bed sheets?
 It is true!
 In fact, bamboo fiber sheets are some of the fastest growing products in the bedding industry.
-Bamboo sheets are extremely soft, hypoallergenic, and naturally wick away moisture to help you sleep more comfortably through the night.
+Bamboo sheets are similar in feel to luxury cotton, extremely soft, hypoallergenic, and naturally wick away moisture to help you sleep more comfortably through the night.
 It’s no wonder they are so popular!
 However, does that make them the best option?
 Are they better than the traditional cotton sheets you’ve had for years?
 Let’s look at that question by comparing the two options.

 What Are Bamboo Sheets?

 “What are bamboo sheets?
 How can you make sheets from something so hard?” we hear you say.
 Bamboo sheets are actually made from bamboo viscose.
 Now you’re asking “what is bamboo viscose”?
 This is a loose term that is used to classify the fabric.
 It’s basically an interchangeable term with “rayon from bamboo.”
 Many people hear the term “rayon” and become a little suspicious, because the process of creating that kind of material is still less than environmentally friendly.

 Don’t worry!
 This is not the same thing as chopping down a tree to make a wood chair.
 Bamboo crops are able to be grown on land that is normally unsuitable for forestry and other applications.
 More importantly, bamboo is a grass and not a tree.
 For this reason, the roots stay in place when the bamboo is harvested.
 Think about it- just because you mow your grass doesn’t mean you don’t have a yard anymore!
 Once the bamboo is harvested, the chutes start to grow back.
 Some bamboo species even come back stronger when they’ve been previously cut!